Skip to main content

 auggie login

 This creates a session file at ~/.augment/session.json with your API token.
-Alternatively, you can set environment variables:
+Alternatively, set environment variables:

 export AUGMENT_API_TOKEN="your-api-token"